BeckBusch/CS209-Labs/Lab5_Timers/Lab5_AnswerScript.md

 Q 3.1: Change the embedded program you developed previously to toggle the LED using an Output Compare A match interrupt.
 To do this, firstly, enable the timer0 interrupt in your timer0_init(), add the ISR function to your timer0.c, and in here toggle the LED.
 Finally, enable global interrupts.
 Provide the completed skeleton code below:

+> Note: OCR0A is a problem. my original value of 79 was calculated by hand and has always produced an offset.
+With a count of 10 this offset is amplified so OCR0A was adjusted.

 > timer0.c

 ```c